bananahackers/store-db/README.md

 - or does other bad stuff with your device...

 Please report that app in an gitlab issue and we'll look into it.

+## License

+### The information about the apps
+(everything inside of the `apps` folder)
+You can do whatever you want with that Information, it is public knowledge.
+Except for selling that information, that's evil.

+### The apps themself
+See the license property inside of the app yaml file in the app folder and look into the manifest of the application.zip

+### The data generator
+(the `_generator` folder)
+It is licenced under the MIT Licence.